-For the Municipal General Division, at June 30, 2015, the District reported a liability of \$7,606,046 for its proportionate share of the net pension liability.
+For the Municipal General Division, at June 30, 2016 and 2015, the District reported a liability of \$9,829,835 and \$7,606,046 for its proportionate share of the net pension liability, respectively.
+At the June 30, 2015 measurement date, the District's proportion was 0.9641% which was a decrease of 0.0109% from its proportion measured as of June 30, 2014.

-For the year ended June 30, 2015, the District recognized Municipal General Division pension expense of \$1,104,772.
-At June 30, 2015, the District reported Municipal General Division deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2016, the District recognized Municipal General Division pension expense of \$327,283.
+At June 30, 2016, the District reported Municipal General Division deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Ou eferred atflows of esources Deferred Inflows of Resources

-Differences between expected and actual experience

-Changes of assumptions \$ - (5,155)

-Net difference between projected and actual earnings on

-pension plan investments - (2,975,686)

-District contributions subsequent to the

-measurement date 1,: 557,950

-Total \$ 1, 557,950 (2,980,841)
+0 Deferred utflows of Lesources Deferred Inflows of Resources Differences between expected and actual experience \$ - 217,735 Net difference between projected and actual investment earnings on pension plan investments Changes of assumptions - 31,095 3,829 Changes in proportion and differences between employer contributions and proportionate share of contributions District contributions subsequent to the - 64,930 measurement date 766,736 Total \$ 766,736 317,589

-\$1,557,950 reported as deferred outflows of resources related to pensions resulting from District contributions subsequent to the measurement date June 30, 2014 will be recognized as a reduction of the net pension liability in the year ended June 30, 2016.
+\$766,736 reported as deferred outflows of resources related to pensions resulting from District contributions subsequent to the measurement date June 30, 2015 will be recognized as a reduction of the net pension liability in the year ended June 30, 2017.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows: